ortus-docs/contentbox-docs/installation/upgrading_contentbox.md

 ## Manual Downloading Patches
 You can also use the Updates panel to point to a download URL so ContentBox can be patched via a patch URL.
 This functionality is mostly used by our support customers so we can deliver on-demand patches to their ContentBox instances.
 You can also use this approach to deliver patches to a local intranet of ContentBox instances.
 Just type in the download URL and hit update!

+## CommandBox Updates
+If you are using the `contentbox` module approach via CommandBox, you can easily upgrade by doing two things:

+1. Issue an update command: `box update contentbox`.
+This will update the module to its latest version
+1. Apply the `db-only` patch in your administrator

+Then restart your engine.

 ## Professional Updating
 The ContentBox team can also do the heavy lifting for you as we are a professional open source project.
 So just contact us and we will update or install any ContentBox instances in a secure and fast way!